Rosayxy/Rosayxy.github.io/_posts/2025-09-06-pwning-thru-the-night.md

 ## fotispy3

-Done in around 3 hrs.
-(But wakatime shows 4 hrs including the time I was playing Honkai: Star Rail XD)

 not hard heap chal.
 It gives a heap overflow read/write.
 We can leak heap address directly.

 Also it can allocate a FILE structure on heap.
 It contains libc-related pointers, so we can leak libc address from there.